laowantong/paroxython/docs/md/pipeline_documentation.md

 Its main purpose is to track the acquisition of new knowledge.
 However, if this knowledge is provided by a given set of programs, there is no more need to keep them in the selection of recommended programs.

-1. The auxiliary set contains all programs whose name matches at least one of the given pattern (relationships are not supported), plus those which import (either directly or indirectly) at least one of them.
+1. The auxiliary set contains all programs whose name matches at least one of the given patterns (relationships are not supported), plus those which import (either directly or indirectly) at least one of them.
 In other words, it is the same as above (`"exclude"`), but only in the case where the criterion is a program pattern.
 In all other cases, this auxiliary set will be empty.
 2. The selection is then restricted to its **difference** with the auxiliary set (same as above for `"exclude"`).
 3. There are three cases:
     1. If the criterion is a program pattern, all the taxa featured in a program whose name matches this pattern are added to the body of imparted knowledge.
     2. If the criterion is a taxon pattern, all the taxa matching this pattern are added to the body of imparted knowledge.
     3. Otherwise, the body of imparted knowledge is unchanged.

-**`"impart all"` variant**

-Not supported.
+The `"impart all"` variant is not supported, and treated as `"impart"`.

 ### `"hide"` command

 This is the simplest command of all.
 It merely accumulates the taxa matching the given patterns (relationships are not supported), without other effect on the filter.
 In the final stage, the accumulated taxa will be filtered out of the generated tables of recommended programs.
 Note that the learning costs are not affected whatsoever.
 Even if a taxon is hidden, its individual cost continues to contribute towards the total cost of a program.

-**`"hide all"` variant**

-Not supported.
+The `"hide all"` variant is not supported, and treated as `"hide"`.

 ## Semantic triples